Stocker’s Bottom

 The long-nosed potoroo (Potorous tridactylus) is one mammal we hope to encourage to return to this area.

-Potoroo play a critical role in the ecosystem, using their highly developed sense of smell to forage for and spread fungi species that lack their own mechanisms for spore dispersal.
+Potoroo play a critical role in the ecosystem, using their highly developed sense of smell to forage for and spread fungal species that lack their own mechanisms for spore dispersal.
 In doing this, they enable new fungi to form symbiotic relationships with tree and shrub roots, which in turn, enables the exchange of minerals and nutrients for carbon and boosts water absorption.

 Adapting and surviving